-Some of the cases of herpes zoster reactivation resulted in disseminated herpes zoster meningitis herpes zoster or ophthalmic herpes zoster requiring a temporary hold or permanent discontinuation of the treatment with lenalidomide and adequate antiviral treatment.
+Some of the cases of viral reactivation had a fatal outcome. neutropenia episodes were observed infrequently (0.6% in lenalidomide/dexamethasone -treated Some of the cases of herpes zoster reactivation resulted in disseminated herpes zoster patients compared to 0.0% in placebo/dexamethasone treated patients; see section Undesirable meningitis herpes zoster or ophthalmic herpes zoster requiring a temporary hold or permanent discontinuation of the treatment with lenalidomide and adequate antiviral treatment.